yashrajnayak/Form2HTML/README.md

 - `js/generator.js` - HTML/CSS/JS code generator
 - `js/app.js` - Main application logic

+## Form Submission

+The generated forms use jQuery and the jQuery Form plugin for reliable submission to Google Forms.
+This approach has several advantages:

+1. **Cross-Origin Support**: Handles the cross-origin submission challenges that often occur with Google Forms
+2. **Better Error Handling**: Provides more reliable submission even when Google returns error codes
+3. **User Feedback**: Shows loading state and success messages for better user experience

+The generated code includes both the jQuery implementation and a fallback using native JavaScript for environments where jQuery isn't available.

+### Dependencies

+The generated forms include:
+- jQuery 3.7.1
+- jQuery Form Plugin 4.3.0

+These are loaded from CDN in the generated HTML, so no additional setup is required.

 ## Limitations

-- Only supports basic field types (text, email, number, date, URL)
+- Only supports basic field types (text, email, number, date, URL, textarea)
+- Multiple choice questions (radio buttons, checkboxes) are supported but may require additional styling
 - Does not support complex Google Form features like:
   - File uploads
   - Grid questions
-  - Multiple choice questions (these would need custom handling)
   - Conditional logic
 - Form validation is basic (required fields only)